ibm-cloud-docs/assistant/dialog-runtime.md

     ![Service returns an array of intents, including Customer_Care_Cancel_Account and eCommerce_Cancel_Product_Order.](images/disambig-show-intents.png)

-After you finish testing, remove any SpEL expressions that you appended to node responses, or add back any original responses that you replaced with expressions, and repopulate any *external node name* fields from which you removed text.
+After you finish testing, remove any SpEL expressions that you appended to node responses, or add back any original responses that you replaced with expressions, and repopulate any *node purpose* fields from which you removed text.